 Internal Quality Score – the metric of conversation reviews – expresses your sales email quality as a percentage.
 Keep an eye on this score to understand whether your team’s performance is consistent, on the rise or perhaps dropping fast.

 Notice (negative) changes in your customer interaction quality as soon as they happen and make adjustments as necessary.
 For example, if you see that a particular sales rep is losing their touch, help them get back on track.
 If you realize that the entire team is struggling to meet a specific quality standard, that’s your cue for the next sales training.
+It may be possible that the results are low due to the email warm-up not being implemented or your team is sending emails to addresses that are not valid anymore.
+It happened quite a lot in recent years due to laid-offs.
+You should clean your email lists at least once per quarter to protect your email deliverability.

 Sales email reviews are a common practice among result-driven sales teams.
 However, without a systematic approach, it can be difficult to bring consistency to your customer interactions.

-If you want your entire sales team to perform just like your top salespeople, analyze what’s driving their success and replicate it in the team.
+If you want your entire sales team to perform just like your top salespeople, analyze what’s driving their success, and replicate it in the team.
 Include these best practices in your sales email quality standards and conduct regular reviews to see how well your team’s emails align with those goals.